Android for Banana Pi

 2. First boot with minimal setup

-Insert SD card, connect HDMI display, and apply power.
-Android boot takes 60-120 seconds for first boot (longer than Linux).
-Do not interrupt the boot process.
-If you see the Android logo or boot animation, the bootloader is working.
+Insert the SD card, connect an HDMI display and apply power.
+First boot usually takes 60-120 seconds, sometimes longer than Linux.
+Leave it alone while it starts.
+If the Android logo or boot animation appears, the bootloader is doing its job.

-Do not connect USB peripherals, WiFi dongles, or Bluetooth adapters on first boot.
-Add them after verifying the baseline system works.
+Do not connect USB peripherals, WiFi dongles or Bluetooth adapters on the first boot.
+Add them only after the base system has proved itself.

 3. Set up ADB (Android Debug Bridge)